PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

 2. A [computer](../README.md#the-computer-the-player) running x64 Windows. (or another OS if you are able to set it up.)
 3. A [video capture card](../README.md#video-capture-card-the-computers-eyes).
 4. An ESP32-S3 microcontroller.
 5. Two USB-C cables.
-One connects the ESP32-S3 to the computer while the other connect it to the Switch.
+One connects the ESP32-S3 to the computer while the other connects it to the Switch.

 #1-3 are part of the initial setup so you should have all of these already.